ecadlabs/taquito/docs/consensus_key.md

 author: Davis Sawali & Hui-An Yang
 ---

 The "consensus key" feature allows bakers to use a different key, called the consensus key.
-It will allow for baking and signing consensus operations (i.e. pre-endorsements and endorsements).
+It will allow for baking and signing consensus operations (i.e. preattestation/preendorsements and attestation/endorsements).
 For more detailed information on consensus keys, refer to [this documentation](https://tezos.gitlab.io/protocols/015_lima.html?highlight=update%20consensus%20key#consensus-key)

 Starting from Lima protocol, these 2 new operations will be available: